-Adam Wainwright exited early from last night’s game against the Pirates after allowing 5 runs on 55 pitches over 3 innings.
-While talking to media after the game he said that he just couldn’t get his arm loose and had a pinching sensation on his elbow while trying to move his arm forward.
-He compared it to discomfort he had pitched through in 2014 before having surgery to remove bone spurs that winter.
+The story.
+Adam Wainwright existed last night’s game against the Pittsburgh Pirates early after allowing five runs on 55 pitches in three innings.
+While speaking with the media after the game, he mentioned that he couldn’t get his arm loose and had a pinching sensation in his elbow when he tried to throw.
+He compared it to discomfort he had felt and pitched through in 2014 before having surgery to remove bone spurs that winter.

-Wainwright has made 23 starts this season and has a career high 5.12 ERA and 4.27 FIP over 121 innings with 96 strikeouts.
-Regardless of he struggle those numbers has shown, he leads the team with 12 wins and the team is 15-8 in games he starts.
-Lance Lynn is the only other Cardinals pitcher with a winning team record in his starts.
+The numbers.
+Wainwright has made 23 starts this season and has a career highs in ERA (5.12) and FIP (4.27) over his 121 innings.
+Regardless of the struggle, however, he has managed to win as he leads the team with 12 wins and the Cardinals are 15-8 in games where he takes the mound.
+That is the best record among Cardinals starting pitchers.

-Mayers, 26, will get a third trip to the Majors this season.
-While he has pitched well in Memphis, he has struggled to find traction in the Majors and has allowed runs in each of his relief appearances this season.
-Over 2 appearances he has pitched 4 innings and allowed 2 earned runs on 4 hits and 3 walks.
+Mike Mayers, 26, will get his third trip to the Majors this season.
+While he has managed to pitch well in Memphis, he has struggled to find traction in the Majors and has allowed runs in each of his relief appearances.
+He has pitched four innings and allowed two earned runs on four hits and three walks.

-The club will likely turn to Luke Weaver to take his next start.
-Weaver is expected to take Lance Lynn‘s place in the rotation next season, so it will be a good cameo for him.
+The club likely turns to Luke Weaver to make Wainwright’s next start.
+Weaver is the guy that is expected to take over Lance Lynn‘s rotation spot next season, so it will be a good cameo opportunity for him.